Downloadable course material

 This course is designed to be a fascia-focused, trauma-informed guide for movement and self-care.
 It is suitable for:

-If you have ever been curious about the body/mind aspect of yoga and how it can help you or your students, come join us for a six-week deep dive into a fascia aware and nervous system informed approach to yoga and movement.
+If you have ever been curious about the body/mind aspect of yoga and how it can help you or your students, come join us for a deep dive into a fascia-aware and nervous system-informed approach to yoga and movement.

-November 10th, 17:00 - 20:00 CET : Learn how to track the non-verbal body cues and how to use that information to create a safe container for your students
+How to track the non-verbal body cues and use that information to create a safe container for your students

 About Christine Wushke: